 Roisin is a 2008 Olympic finalist and Irish record holder in the 3000m steeplechase.
 She is the Co-Owner of BelieveIAm training journals and practices sports psychology consulting and counseling as a licensed mental health counselor.
 She recently launched Dare to Believe , an Olympic values school program in Ireland.
-Ro is an Irish Mammy to two girls and lives in Providence, RI.
+Ro is an Irish Mammy to three kids and lives in Providence, RI.

 Molly is a 2 time Olympian for Team USA in the 5000 and 10000m and American Record holder in the 10000m and half marathon.
 28 x National champions.
 She is currently chasing Marathon dreams as a pro runner for Saucony.
 Molly Splits time between Scottsdale, AZ and Providence RI.